izaktumz-zz/OreoJam-Project/README.md

 -dataRepo.AddItem("item you want to add.This corresponds to a table in the Db")

--dataRepo.AddItems("items you want to add.This corresponds to a table in the Db").This is a batch operation
+-dataRepo.AddItems("list of items you want to add.This corresponds to a table in the Db").This is a batch operation

 # Delete an Item
 -dataRepo.DeleteItem("item you want to delete.This corresponds to a table in the Db")